 After 15,000 bc, an ice-free corridor opened east of the

 Rockies, between the Laurentide and Cordilleran ice sheets.
 The

-interior people discovered the corridor and would follow the large
+interior people discovered the corridor and followed the large

 game animals south and east towards the North American plains.